Hawaii's Volcanic Eruption Draws Scientific Interest

 "As a volcanologist you learn about this term clinker," says Van Eaton, "and for me, it hadn't really sunk in that that's what it actually sounds like.
 It's clinkering!
 It's onomatopoeia!"

-Van Eaton and other scientists here are very, very excited about the opportunity to study an active volcano.
+Van Eaton and other scientists are very, very excited about the opportunity to study an active volcano.
 As one scientist put it: Eruptions like this are a window into the inner workings of our planet.

 "This is a once-in-a-lifetime process to really be a part of," Van Eaton says.

-But the reality of what this volcano is doing to people, their homes and property, is not lost on any of the scientists here.
-Brett Walker, a PhD student from the University of Hawaii at Manoa, was out collecting lava samples here a few nights ago.
+But the reality of what this volcano is doing to people, their homes and property is not lost on any of the scientists here.
+Brett Walker, a Ph.D. student from the University of Hawaii, Manoa, was out collecting lava samples a few nights ago.

 "So as excited as I was to collect this fresh molten piece of lava," she explains, "I'm collecting it on the property of my friend's house, whose house was burning down.
 So it's just this complete mix of excitedness, happiness and sadness and devastation really."

-Wendy Stovall, a volcanologist with the U.S. Geological Survey, says all of the data they're collecting here will drive research for years, helping scientists better understand how volcanoes work all over the world.
-She says it's a generational event that will define the field like Mount St. Helens did in the 1980s.
+Wendy Stovall, a volcanologist with the U.S. Geological Survey, says all of the data they're collecting will drive research for years, helping scientists better understand how volcanoes work all over the world.
+She says it's a generational event that will define the field the way Mount St. Helens did in the 1980s.

-"And that will hopefully inform land-use planning, emergency preparedness and keep people's lives from being impacted so heavily like they have during this eruption," Stovall says.
+"And that will hopefully inform land-use planning, emergency preparedness and keep people's lives from being impacted so heavily like they have [been] during this eruption," Stovall says.

 That's the reason Natalia Deligne has been watching the eruption on TV during her lunch breaks.
 She's a volcanic hazard and risk modeler in New Zealand.